Clone the repo: github.com/janmilosh/d3js-presentation

 Demo 3:

 We need to scale our data to fit the space available.
 D3 provides functions to help us do this.
-There are different scale types available, but for this example we'll use a linear scale, d3.scale.linear().
-We need to specify a domain and range.
-The domain refers to the data and the range refers to the SVG space.
+There are different scale types available, but for this example we'll use a linear scale, d3.scale.linear()

 The origin of the SVG is in the upper left corner, but our graph origin will be in the lower left corner.